FacilMap/facilmap/docs/src/developers/client/advanced.md

 }
 ```

 Keep in mind that React’s `useSyncExternalStore` will rerender the component if the resulting _object reference_ changes.
-This means one the one hand that you cannot use this example implementation on a higher up object of the client (such as
-`client` itself or `client.markers`), as their identity never changes, causing your component to never rerender.
-And on
-the other hand that you should avoid using it on objects created in the selector (such as returning
-`[client.mapData.id, client.mapData.name]` in order to get multiple values at once), as it will cause your component to
-rerender every time the selector is called.
+This means one the one hand that you cannot use this example implementation on a higher up object of the client (such as `clientStorage` itself or `clientStorage.mapSubscriptions`), as their identity never changes, causing your component to never rerender.
+And on the other hand that you should avoid using it on objects created in the selector (such as returning `[clientStorage.mapSubscriptions[mapSlug].mapData.id, client.mapSubscriptions[mapSlug].mapData.name]` in order to get multiple values at once), as it will cause your component to rerender every time the selector is called.

+## Streams

+Some API methods return streamed data.
+This can be actual binary data, such as the file contents returned by `findUrl`, or a stream of objects, such as the one returned by `getAllMapObjects`.

+If you use the socket client, it will return streams of binary data as `ReadableStream<Uint8Array>` [web streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+Depending on what you are planning to do with the data, the easiest way to consume it is to do `await new Response(stream).text()` (see alternative ways on [Stack Overflow](https://stackoverflow.com/a/72718732/242365)).
+For streams of objects, the client will return an [async iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_async_iterator_and_async_iterable_protocols).
+You can consume it using [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
+Keep in mind to cancel the stream/iterable using `stream.cancel()`, `reader.cancel()` or `iterable.return()` (the latter is called automatically when canceling a `for await...of` loop using `break`, `return` or `throw`) if you want to discard it in the middle of receiving it, to prevent further data from being sent.

+If you use the Socket API directly, you will have to handle the socket chunks sent as events manually.
+Streams are sent over the socket in the following way:
+* Where the result is a stream, a string is returned instead by the API.
+This string is a random ID that acts as a unique identifier for the stream.
+* Immediately after the stream ID is returned, the API starts sending `streamChunks` events, with the first parameter being the stream ID and the second parameter an array of chunks.
+Multiple chunks are aggregated on the server side and emitted as one event.
+For binary streams, the second parameter is an array of `Uint8Array`s; for object streams, it is an array of objects.
+* At some point, a `streamDone` or `streamError` event is emitted.
+The `streamDone` error only has one parameter, the stream ID.
+The `streamError` event has two parameters, the stream ID and the error object (serialized using [serialize-error](https://www.npmjs.com/package/serialize-error)).
+* You can abort the stream at any point by emitting a `streamAbort` event from the client side with the stream ID as the argument.
+If the abort event arrives on the server while the stream is still in progress, the server will emit a `streamError` event with an `AbortError`.

+In the REST API, binary streams are simply streamed over HTTP.
+Object streams are sent as part of a regular JSON document, but this JSON document is created on the fly and sent in a streaming way.
+In most use cases, there is no use in